 Hakone is one of the most popular resort towns in Japan.
 Especially for people in Tokyo, it is easy to access and a great place to spend the weekend away from the hustle and bustle of the workweek.
-There are lovely hot spring Japanese-style ryokans in this area for overnight stays, but there is also much more to do.
 You can enjoy the beautiful nature shaped by volcanic activities from ancient times.

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!